~~Samuel Daggett (1723 - 1798) was with my friend Al and I in spirit~~

 So that's when we figured it would be very agreeable for us to purchase one that had some history behind it.
 Alas, it wasn't to be, for we got sticker-shock upon checking out the prices of our dream homes.

 Yes, we did come to realize that we could never afford what we really wanted.
-However, I saw an advertisement in the local paper about not selling your home but, rather, adding an addition by the affordable way of re-mortgaging (we are not well-to-do by any means).
+However, I saw an advertisement in the local paper about not selling your home but, rather, building an addition by the affordable way of re-mortgaging (we are not well-to-do by any means).

-And that got me to thinking...what if I put on an addition to my house, to my specifications?
+And that got me to thinking...what if I put on an addition to my house, but to my specifications?
 I knew what I wanted in style and decor', so I needed to find a builder who was willing to work with me and my ideas.
 I did find one, after only a few interviews.
 And at a fair price, too.

 We based the design of our new room on the combination of two separate rooms from two separate structures inside Greenfield Village - the front parlor of the Birthplace of Henry Ford, and the ladies parlor from inside the Eagle Tavern (with a little bit of Firestone Farm thrown in).